BBK-PiJ-2014-01/Day11/README.md

  - It can only call method call().

 Exercise 2.4:
  - Object in testPhone() downcasted to SmartPhone.
-All SmartPhone methods work.
+All SmartPhone methods now work.
  - Code complete.

+Exercise 2.5:
+ - if passing on a MobilePhone object to method testPhone, it compiles but fails at run time.
+(it cannot downcast a phone to MobilePhone as it is not one).

 Exercise 3:
  - Generic DoublyLinkedList Class & Company Class implemented - code complete